radian628/unofficial-desmos-wiki/src/misc/organization.md

 ### Build Scripts

 In some rare cases, your graph may require things that are unavoidably inconvenient to do in regular Desmos.
-For instance, you might need to frequently use functions nested with themselves many times (i.e. something like {% statictext 'f(f(f(f(f(f(x))))))' %}).
+For instance, you might need to frequently use functions nested with themselves many times (i.e. something like {% mq 'f(f(f(f(f(f(x))))))' %}).
 This is annoying to type out, especially if you have to do it with several different functions or find that you have to switch it to a different function.

 Another case of unavoidable inconvenience is when your graph has to load external resources, such as SVG images or 3D models.
 These are generally impracticably annoying to import by hand.